 B.Sc.
 (Hons), PG Dip HP & HE, PG Dip Wellness, GAICD

 Nichola was appointed to School Council in June 2018 and is Chair of the Engagement & Fundraising Committee and a member of the Investment Committee.
-She spent a decade with the Shell Group of Companies in Melbourne and London, followed by a decade in education, most recently at the Melbourne Indigenous Transition School.
-She now holds a number of Board roles in the areas of health, education and philanthropy.
-One of her sons graduated from Trinity Grammar School, Kew in 2018, while two others currently attend the School.
+She spent a decade with the Shell Group of Companies in Melbourne and London, followed by a decade in independent education, most recently at the Melbourne Indigenous Transition School.
+She is currently Development Lead at the Royal Botanical Gardens Victoria.
+She is also Executive Director of two private foundations.
+One of her sons graduated from Trinity Grammar School, Kew in 2018, while two others are moving to VCAL programs in 2020.
+Her youngest currently attends the School.

 Ashley Butler – Treasurer